Pet Insurance

 This is why we urge you to purchase pet insurance as early in your pet’s life as possible.
 Last-minute pet insurance can lead to more exclusions, and we want you to get the most out of your policy.

 If you’d like to learn more about pet insurance and how it works in general, you can read our pet insurance 101 guide.
 We explain what pet insurance is, how it works, why you need it, what it covers, and more.
-Then you can read our pet insurance reviews to see who we’ve ranked as our top picks this year.
+Then you can read about the best pet insurance companies to see who we’ve ranked as our top picks this year.

 Disclaimer: Information regarding insurance company offerings, pricing, availability, and other contract details are subject to change by the insurance company at any time and are not under the control of this website.
 Information published on this website is intended for reference use only.
 Please review your policy carefully before signing up for a new insurance contract or any other contract as your unique circumstances will differ from those of others who may be used for example purposes in this article.